 Alternatively, if you are looking at indirect channels like press and TV, then you need to introduce an entirely different technique, ’econometrics’, which will also determine the value they contribute towards your overall sales.
 Econometrics works in a very different way by examining the impact of changes in the spend in any channel over time on the overall level of sales.

 UniFida provides a one-stop shop for delivering the tools and services for both of these approaches – customer journey attribution for direct channels’ ROMI and econometrics for indirect channels.
 We can also help with a proof of concept to demonstrate just how effective these approaches are.

 UniFida is the trading name of Marketing Planning Services Ltd, a London based technology and data science company set up in 2014.
 Our overall aim is to help organisations build more customer value at less marketing cost.

 Our technology focus has been to develop UniFida.
-Our data science business comes both from existing users of UniFida, and from clients looking to us to solve their more complex data related marketing questions.
+Data science business comes both from existing users of UniFida, and from clients looking to us to solve their more complex data related marketing questions.

-Marketing is changing at an explosive speed, and our ambition is to help our clients stay empowered and ahead in this challenging environment.
+Marketing is changing at an explosive speed.
+Our ambition is to help our clients stay empowered and ahead in this challenging environment.